-- Florida Department of Health Vaccine Locator: floridahealthcovid19.gov/vaccines/vaccine-locator
+- Statewide Vaccine Locator: floridahealthcovid19.gov/vaccines/vaccine-locator

-- Florida Dept. of Health in Charlotte County vaccine information
+- Florida Dept. of Health in Charlotte County

-- Vaccines in Forida | Latest Florida vaccine report
+- Vaccines in Florida | Latest Florida vaccine report

 - General vaccine information from the CDC | CDC Vaccine FAQ

-Who will be able to get the vaccines?
-Where, when?
+Who is able to get the vaccines?

-Which vaccines will be available?
+Which vaccines are available?